About this listing

 Homewood - 20 miles (50 min + depending on traffic).
 The TART bus will also take you to Homewood.

-SUMMER: Free use of our 2 person Kayak, or Hike around the corner to Hidden Beach!
-Mountain bike Tunnel Creek and the famous Flume Trail (ends 1 mile from house), or hike the 2 mile loop around Spooner Lake and see the wildlife, or enjoy the local wild beaches along the east shore.
-Hike to Secret Harbor or up the backyard.
+SUMMER: Enjoy kayaking or paddling or hiking 1.5 miles to Hidden Beach.
+Mountain bike to Tunnel Creek Station to take on the famous Flume Trail (ends 1 mile from house).
+Enjoy a 2 mile wildlife walk around Spooner Lake, or explore our 'wild' beaches 6 miles down along the east shore: Secret Harbor, Whale or Chimney Beach.
 Hike into Nevada State Park (the trail head is 1 mile from the house) .
-The wild (free) beaches are about mile from the house and I can provide access to the exclusive 'resident beaches'.
+Or relax in lounge chairs provided at Incline Resident beaches you will have passes to.
 Bus w/ bikes to Tahoe City and bike along the Truckee River and/or bike-friendly west shore full of native plants and wildlife.
 Summer outdoor concerts, theater, special events and spontaneous happenings add to summer evening ambiance.

-There are 2 cats on the property.
-If you want to bring a dog, please book the downstairs apt, called Big Water Bas Camp, or there is a dog sitter who takes dogs overnight 2 doors up (Toree Warfield - she even has a airbnb posting for dogs only)
+If you want to bring a dog, please book the downstairs apt, called Big Water Base Camp, or there is a dog sitter who takes dogs overnight 2 doors up (Toree Warfield - she even has a Airbnb posting for dogs only)

 The neighborhood has walking access to some of the most incredible trails in the basin!